seeleteam/seele-md/Getting-Started-With-Seele.md

 ## Setting Up a Node

 - Preparations:
-  - Install [Go v1.10](https://golang.org/doc/install) or higher, [Git](https://git-scm.com/downloads), and the [C compiler](#gcc-install-newbie-guide).
+  - Install [Go v1.10](https://golang.org/doc/install) or higher, [Git](https://git-scm.com/downloads), and the [C compiler](#gcc-install-newbie-guide)(if you have not installed GO, Git or C compiler please follow README).
   - Clone the go-seele repository to the [GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) directory :
 `
 go get -u -v github.com/seeleteam/go-seele/...
 `
 - In `seeleteam\go-seele\cmd\node`, run: `go build`; if you are running this for the first time a node executable object will appear.

-- Running a Node:
+Something you may need to know before running a node:

-> 1. If you run into the error related to "genesis block hash mismatch", follow the solution located [here](#genesis-block-hash-mismatch).
+ 1. If you run into the error related to "genesis block hash mismatch", follow the solution located [here](#genesis-block-hash-mismatch).
-> 2. If you want to run a light node, just replace node1.json with light_node1.json.
+ 2. If you want to run a light node, just replace node1.json with light_node1.json.
 Of course, don't forget to start a full node before you do this.
-> 3. Unless otherwise stated, the nodes mentioned below refer to the full node.
+ 3. Unless otherwise stated, the nodes mentioned below refer to the full node.

+Running a Node:

-- commands:
+- In go-seele/cmd/node:
   - On Windows:
-    - Running a Singular Node：
+    - Running a Single Node：
-      - In the cmd window, run: `node start -c .\config\node1.json [--accounts .\config\accounts.json]`
+      - In the cmd window, run: `node start -c .\config\node1.json --accounts .\config\accounts.json`
       - By default this will start the miner, not metrics.
 You can add flags `-m stop` to not start the miner, or `-t true` to [start metrics](#start-metrics).
     - Running Multiple Nodes：
-      - In one cmd window, run: `node start -c .\config\node1.json [--accounts .\config\accounts.json]`
+      - In one cmd window, run: `node start -c .\config\node1.json --accounts .\config\accounts.json`
-      - In a second cmd window, run: `node start -c .\config\node2.json [--accounts .\config\accounts.json]`
+      - In a second cmd window, run: `node start -c .\config\node2.json --accounts .\config\accounts.json`

   - On Linux & Mac:
     - Running a Singular Node：